Plantar Fasciitis

 This is the gold standard.
 Eccentric exercises (where the muscle lengthens under tension) have been shown to help regenerate damaged tissue.
 The classic one is heel drops off a step, slow, controlled, and progressively loaded.

 It’s not sexy, it’s not quick, but it works.
 You’re basically doing physical therapy for your foot’s internal structure.
-Literally rebuilding the tissue stronger than before.
+Rebuilding the tissue stronger than it was before.

 2. Ditch the Crazy Cushioning